1981 Houston Astros season: Performance overview

+The Astros' pitching staff led the National League in each of earned run average (2.66 ERA), fewest hits (842), fewest home runs (40), most shutouts (19), (Note: Tied with the Dodgers.) and most strikeouts (610).

-Led by Ryan and Knepper, the 1981 Astros pitching staff set an all-time franchise mark in earned run average (ERA) at 2.66.
+Led by Ryan and Knepper, the 1981 Astros pitching staff set an all-time franchise mark in ERA.
 The Astros' pitching staff had established the club record just year prior (3.10), which had superseded the prior record of 3.13 set in 1971.
 Although the 1981 season was abbreviated to 110 contests as a result of the work stoppage, this pitching staff tied their 1979 counterpart for most team shutouts in franchise history (19).

 Ryan, who posted an ERA of 1.69 for the season, led MLB, succeeding as J. R. Richard the second Astros pitcher to lead the NL, who did so in 1979.
+Knepper finished as runner-up in the NL in ERA (2.18) to Ryan, while Sutton (2.61) placed ninth.
 In his 15th major league season, it was the first time Ryan had led the league.
-Both he and Knepper, who posted a 2.18 ERA, surpassed left-hander Mike Cuellar for the single-season club record, which he set in 1966 with a 2.22 mark.
+Both he and Knepper surpassed left-hander Mike Cuellar for the single-season club record, which he set in 1966 with a 2.22 mark, while Knepper established the club record for ERA in a qualified season among left-handers.
+(Note: For single seasons, throws LH, qualified for league ERA title, playing for HOU, in the regular season, sorted by ascending earned run average.)

+Four members of the Astros' starting rotation each placed within the top 10 of the league for individual shutouts.
+Knepper ranked second (5), while Sutton and Ryan tied for fourth with 3, and Niekro tied for 10th with two.

 Following the season, Ryan was recognized with the Houston Astros' team Most Valuable Player Award (MVP).

+Knepper was recognized as The Sporting News NL Comeback Player of the Year, after having rebounded from two subpar years with San Francisco, including an ERA well over 4.00 during both.
+Knepper produced a breakout campaign in 1978 with the Giants, when he went 17–11, 2.63 ERA, 16 complete games, and an-NL leading six shutouts over 36 games.
+Knepper was also the first Astros player to receive The Sporting News Comeback Player of the Year Award.